michaelshiloh/ArduinoRoboticsSummer2017/README.md

 * Lecture
 	* Motors, specifically brushed DC motors (also called DC motors)

-* Soldering Demonstration
-  * Solder wires to motors
+* Soldering Demonstration: Soldering wires to motors
 	* Use _stranded_ wires at least 12", any colors except red or black
 	* Hot glue strain relief
 	* Test with a 9V battery
 	* Attach a short piece of solid core wire
 	* Insulate with heat shrink tubing
 	* Test again

 * Homework due Friday May 26